Jésica Cirio: Beginnings

-Her first public appearance was in 2001, when she ran for the title of "Diosa Tropical" ("Tropical Goddess") on the television program "Pasión Tropical".
+Her first public appearance was in 2001, when she ran for the title of "Diosa Tropical" ("Tropical Goddess") on the television program Pasión Tropical.
 Later, she played the role of the niece of Gerardo Sofovich in "Polémica en el Bar".
 She was also a special guest on "Cámara en Mano".

-In 2004, she was chosen to be the hostess of the program "Kubik" for America 2, where she remained until 2009, being replaced by Victoria Vanucci, and then by Ivanna Palliotti, Melina Pitra and Alejandra Maglietti.
+In 2004, she was chosen to be the hostess of the program Kubik for America 2, where she remained until 2009, being replaced by Victoria Vanucci, and then by Ivanna Palliotti, Melina Pitra, and Alejandra Maglietti.

 2006–2010: ShowMatch and Chile

-In 2006, Cirio participated in the first edition of Bailando por un Sueño, segment of "ShowMatch" for Canal 13, which made it to the semi-finals.
-Jésica also participated in other television programs, in roles with which it was becoming more known.
+In 2006, Cirio participated in the first edition of Bailando por un Sueño, segment of ShowMatch for Canal 13, which made it to the semifinals.
+Cirio also participated in other television programs, in roles with which it was becoming more known.

-In 2007, she participated in the first edition of Patinando por un Sueño, figure skating competition of the programme "ShowMatch", hosted by Marcelo Tinelli.
-The model demonstrated her talent on the track, and reached the semifinals, in which he lost to actress Anita Martínez, but also fulfilled the dream of a dreamer.
+In 2007, she participated in the first edition of Patinando por un Sueño, figure skating competition of the program ShowMatch, hosted by Marcelo Tinelli.
+The model demonstrated her talent on the track, and reached the semifinals, in which she lost to actress Anita Martínez, but also fulfilled the dream of a dreamer.
 She left 20 ° between 22 participants.

-In February 2008, Jessica was invited by Chilevisión to the programme of celebrity gossip and entertainment SQP where she covered the details of the Festival of Viña del Mar, in Chile.
+In February 2008, Cirio was invited by Chilevisión to the programme of celebrity gossip and entertainment SQP where she covered the details of the Festival of Viña del Mar, in Chile.

 In 2008, she again took part in the fifth edition of Bailando por un Sueño.

-In 2009, Jessica returned to Chile to participate in Fiebre de Baile and the series Infieles and Teatro en Chilevision.
+In 2009, Cirio returned to Chile to participate in Fiebre de Baile and the series Infieles and Teatro en Chilevision.

 Cirio in late-2009 debuted as the first vedette of the music hall, "Carnaval de Estrellas" in the province of Villa Carlos Paz.
-The musical's main cast was (in order of figures): Valeria Lynch later Estela Raval, Raúl Lavié, Jessica Cirio, Flavio Mendoza, Juan Carlos Calabró, Marcos "Bicho" Gómez, Martín "Campi" Campilongo, "Pepa" Brizuela, Florencia "Floppy" Tesouro, Sabrina Artaza, Pabla Thomen, Marikena Cornejo and cast.
+The musical's main cast was (in order of figures): Valeria Lynch later Estela Raval, Raúl Lavié, Cirio, Flavio Mendoza, Juan Carlos Calabró, Marcos "Bicho" Gómez, Martín "Campi" Campilongo, "Pepa" Brizuela, Florencia "Floppy" Tesouro, Sabrina Artaza, Pabla Thomen, Marikena Cornejo and cast.
 Produced by "Jordan Productions" with Andrea Stivel and Daniel Comba, creators.
 Choreographes by Hugo Gómez and Vanina Befaro while Beto Romano was the designer of the costumes.
-The musical debuted on December 18, 2009, in theater, Candilejas I.
+The musical debuted on 18 December 2009, in theater, Candilejas I.

 In 2010 she was invited to the program Así Somos by the Chilean TV channel La Red and then she hosted with Roberto Menna (Bobby) Impacto 9 by Canal 9 and participate in Bailando por un Sueño 2010, in which she was eliminated but was already planning to get off the competition because of the death of her former boyfriend.